 Religion includes all aspects of religious observance, practice and belief as well as moral or ethical beliefs as to what is right and wrong which are sincerely held with the strength of traditional religious views.

-A reasonable religious accommodation is any adjustment to the work environment that will allow an employee to practice his or her religion.
-Breaks, flexible scheduling, voluntary substitutions or swaps, and lateral transfers are examples of accommodating an employee's religious beliefs.
+A reasonable religious accommodation is any adjustment to the work environment that will allow an employee to practice their religion.
+Breaks, flexible scheduling, voluntary substitutions or swaps, and lateral transfers are examples of accommodating an employee’s religious beliefs.
 Requests will be considered on a case-by-case basis to determine whether undue hardship would result from the accommodation.